trimstray/nginx-admins-handbook/README.md

 #### Connection processing

-NGINX supports a variety of connection processing methods which depends on the platform used.
-For more information please see [connection processing methods](https://nginx.org/en/docs/events.html) explanation.
+NGINX supports a variety of [connection processing methods](https://nginx.org/en/docs/events.html) which depends on the platform used.

 In general there are four types of event multiplexing: